Desert Forensics - Part Two

 At 5 km (3 miles) wide, Semsiyat is big by 'normal' crater standards.
 It only looks little when compared to its enormous neighbour 50 km (30 miles) to the north east.

-Neither structure contains as much crushed rock or shatter-cones as a meteorite crater so both structures are described as 'of terrestrial origin'.
+Neither structure contains as much crushed rock or shock damage as meteorite craters allegedly contain - so both structures are described as being 'of terrestrial origin'.

 And that works.
 As long as you ignore their companions.